zishanqin/Symbolic-transfer/Theory_Chart/tut_pre.md

 ### Slide 9
-So now let's have a look at how it actually works.
+let's step through the structure.
+We first have a look what the auto-encoder does.

 ### Slide 10
-Here is what the auto-encoder does.
-It first encode some major features from the image, and then reconstruct from the encoded information.
+For the auto-encoder, it first encode some major features from the image, and then reconstruct from the encoded information.
 We get the auto-types and their coordinates out of this procedure.

 ### Slide 11
-That's what we get, on the right hand side, just some auto-types with the coordinates.
+That's what we get, on the right hand side, just some auto-types with the coordinates, out of one image.
+We compressed the information of one image into these auto-types.

+Now imagine you are an agent and you want to learn the environment, the left-hand side would be much more complicated, It has a matrix of 84*84*3, which is a lot of information.

 Compared to the pixels, the input for the agent is much less, for each step of the learning and decision making.